Drug lord

-A drug lord, drug baron, kingpin or narcotrafficker is a high-ranking crime boss who controls a sizable network of people involved in the illegal drug trade.
-Such figures are often difficult to bring to justice, as they are normally not directly in possession of something illegal but are insulated from the actual trade in drugs by several layers of staff.
-The prosecution of drug lords is therefore usually the result of carefully planned infiltration into their networks, often using informants from within the organizations.
+A drug lord, drug baron, kingpin, or lord of drugs is a type of crime boss in charge of a drug trafficking network, organization, or enterprise.

+Crime barons may be sometimes quite difficult to bring to justice: usually, they do not possess illegal goods.
+Rather, they are insulated from their drug trade by numerous layers of underlings.
+Prosecutions of drug lords, therefore, result usually from carefully planned infiltrations into their networks, often using informants from within the organizations.

+When a group of independent drug lords collude with each other, in order to improve their profits and dominate the illegal drug trade, they form an organization called a drug cartel.

 Organizational role

 Since the 1970s, research on organized crime leadership (and, by extension, drug lords) has evolved.
 Where once studies emphasised the importance of the leader's human capital (e.g. individual traits), it has now developed to focus upon the leader's social capital (e.g. information and resource brokers, social status, access to information).

 List of well-known drug lords

 Miguel Ángel Félix Gallardo

-Known as "El Padrino" (The Godfather) and "El Jefe de Jefes" (The boss of bosses) was born in 1946, and is the founder and former leader of the Guadalajara Cartel, the first mexican super-cartel ever established.
+Known as "El Padrino" (The Godfather) and "El Jefe de Jefes" (The boss of Bosses) was born in 1946, and is the founder and former leader of the Guadalajara Cartel, the first Mexican Cartel ever established.
 He had strong ties with the Cali Cartel and Escobar's Medellin Cartel as he distributed drugs for them.
 He controlled almost all of the drug trafficking in Mexico and the corridors along the Mexico–United States border in 1970s and the 80s.
 Until the end of the 1980s, Guadalajara Cartel headed by Félix Gallardo was one of the most powerful cartels in the world.
-He had a huge involvement in politics and bribed political authorities to protect himself and his business.
+He had a huge political involvement and bribed political authorities to protect himself and his business.
 After his capture in 1989 for the alleged murder of DEA agent Enrique Camarena, Félix and allegedly the Mexican Government decided to divide up the trade he controlled as it would be more efficient and less likely to be brought down by law enforcement.